marcossilvestrini/labs/vagrant/linux/nginx/README.md

 ## About Project

-This project up a stack of Apache Web server for labs.
+This project up a stack of HTTP server for labs.

 ## Whats is?

-In this project, I up a stack of apache web server.
+In this project, I up a stack of HTTP server with nginx and nginx.

 ### Vagrant

- I use vagrant for provision all apache servers in this project.
+ I use vagrant for provision all http server in this project.

 ### Shell provisioner

-I use vagrant shell provisioner for configure apache service and others tools of this stack
+I use vagrant shell provisioner for configure http service and others tools of this stack

 ### Git Actions (pipelines)

-I use git actions for create a pipeline for my test in apache stack
+I use git actions for create a pipeline for my test in http stack

 ### Slack API